top of page

 SHEPARD

-Ben Shepard is new to the Madison area dance community, and he’s excited to teach at MPA.
-Ben is a new company dancer with Madison Ballet.
+Ben Shepard is excited to be teaching for another year at MPA.
+Ben is a company dancer with Madison Ballet.
 He moved from Cleveland, OH where he danced with Ohio Contemporary Ballet (Formerly Verb Ballets) for 5 seasons.
-While there, he performed roles such as Romeo in Romeo and Juliet in Havana, Cuba; a principal in Celebration by Gerald Arpino, and as the lead in a number of Heinz Poll ballets.
-On the contemporary side he enjoyed performing in world premieres set by Tommie-Waheed Evans, Joshua Peugh, and Stephanie Martinez.
-Ben has a Bachelor’s degree in Dance and Arts Administration from Butler University, where he studied the Vagonova method, the French school, the Balanchine style, Graham, and Cunningham technique.
+While there, he performed roles such as Romeo in Romeo and Juliet in Havana, Cuba; a principal in Celebration by Gerald Arpino, and as the lead in several of Heinz Poll ballets.
+Since joining Madison Ballet, Ben has had the honor of performing multiple works by Stephanie Martinez, Ja Malik, and others as well as performing principal roles in classics such as Giselle and The Nutcracker.
+Ben has a Bachelor’s degree in Dance and Arts Administration from Butler University, where he studied the Vagonova method, the French School, the Balanchine style, Graham, and Cunningham technique.
 He is looking forward to sharing all that he’s learned through his education and professional experiences with the students at MPA.

 ERIN